 A deductor would be assigned with the following roles on the TRACES website:

-- Admin User – applicable if a TAN is registered on TRACES for the first time.
-This role could only be registered by surrendering the TAN to an Assessing Officer.
+- Admin User – This option shall be applicable if a TAN is registered on TRACES for the first time.
+This role can be registered by surrendering the TAN to an Assessing Officer.

-- Sub User – this user category is created by an admin user.
+- Sub User – This option is a user category which is created by an admin user.
 A maximum of four sub-users can be created by the admin for a TAN.

 Facilities for Taxpayers